circuitdao/docs/docs/user-guide/governance.md

 The Proposal Threshold protects the protocol against spam proposals.

 A proposal can be blocked if within the Veto Period the proposal is vetoed by an amount of CRT larger than is backing the proposal.
-Once the Veto Period has passed without a successful veto, the protocol waits until the Implementation Delay period has passed before implementing ('enacting') the new Statute value (including any changes to the corresponding Constraints).
+Once the Veto Period has passed without a successful veto, the protocol waits until the Implementation Delay period has passed before implementing the new Statute value (including any changes to the corresponding Constraints).

 The Implementation Delay gives users time to withdraw their assets from the protocol in an orderly manner if they are unhappy with the changes made by the proposal.
 In particular, it protects users from a malicious governance takeover in which an attacker secretly accumulates a CRT stake large enough to make a proposal that cannot be vetoed.
 As governance takeovers are in general impossible to detect in advance, users of the protocol should keep in mind that a Statute may change to a value unacceptable to them after the Implementation Delay has passed.
 For example, a borrower may want to ensure that they can repay their loan within the Implementation Delay period for relevant Statutes.